synesthesia/site2019/content/authors/synesthesia/_index.md

 I'm proactive and pragmatic in applying innovative technology to business problems.
 I'm experienced in working at senior management and board level to inform and co-create strategy, and just as comfortable working hands-on with marketing specialists, designers and developers in a CTO role.

-During my career I have developed substantial technology management experience with both direct and outsourced teams, in complex commercial and not-for-profit businesses.
+During my career I have developed substantial technology management experience with both direct and outsourced teams, in complex commercial and not-for-profit businesses, including a long stint in the UK's national broadcasting organisation.

+Currently I work as the director responsible for technology, data and related things in a small company focused on supporting schools and the people who work in them in the interests of better outcomes for all students.

 I also have 8 years experience of board-level engagement with a social enterprise delivering housing to persons in need.
 Right now I'm looking to take my non-executive work in a different direction, looking for a governor role in the education system.